[Miyagi] The Fujita Kyohei Glass Museum is the most photogenic place in Matsushima!

 Entrance and Ginkakuji Fence Path

-Once you've crossed the 70m stone pavement, you'll be ready to leave your everyday life behind and experience a beautiful, extraordinary world.
+By the time you've crossed the 70-meter cobblestone path, you'll be fully prepared to shed your everyday worries and experience a beautiful

-The blue hall you walk through after checking in also creates the feeling of being transported to another world.
+, extraordinary world.
+The blue hall you walk through after checking in further enhances the feeling that you're about to embark on a journey to another world.

-In the first exhibition room you can see "Decorative Boxes," and in the second exhibition room you can see works from Murano Island, including "Fujita's Canna," and all of these works are photographed .
+In the first exhibition room, you can see "decorative boxes," and in the second exhibition room, you can see works from Murano Island, including "Fujita's Canna."All of these works can be photographed.

 Take as many beautiful photos as you like!

-After passing through the second exhibition room, there is a corridor leading to the tea room.
+After leaving the second exhibition room, you'll find a connecting corridor leading to the tea room.

-The tea room, "Kafuan," also serves as the third exhibition room, where you can see tea ceremony utensils made of glass.
+The tea room, "Kafu-an," also serves as the third exhibition room, where you can view tea ceremony utensils made of glass.

 At Kafuan you can see glass tea utensils